xzenglab/MultimodalityDTA/README.md

 * pandas>=1.1.5

 # Data
-Please  see the [readme](https://github.com/xzenglab/MultimodalityDTA/blob/main/data/readme.md) for detailed explanation
+Please download dataset and tar them in data.
+Code blocks for different dataset are defined in util/util.py

 # Run